Are you wondering what is the best way of checking an FAA approved car seat on an airplane?

 Checking Car Seat on Airplane as Luggage

 The easiest way to deal with your car seat when traveling on the plane is to use an option of checking in a car seat at the airport as luggage.
-And if you didn’t know already, items like car seats and strollers are free to check in.
+And if you didn’t know already, items like a car seat and travel car seat stroller are free to check in.

 These also do not add up to the number of permitted suitcases that you take.